 Switch from one target bone to another when working with animated bone targets.

 Normalize Layer Scale

-NEW in Anime Studio Pro 11 - Matching stroke widths on differently scaled layers can now be done in an instant with the new Normalized layer Scale.
-No more tedious rescaling necessary.
+Match stroke widths on differently scaled layers with the Normalized layer Scale.

 Anime Studio Pro Features